godspeedsystems/gs-documentation/docs/microservices-framework/CRUD_API.md

 ---
 title: Generating CRUD API
 description: Learn how to automatically generate CRUD (Create, Read, Update, Delete) APIs in Godspeed using the gen-crud-api command and Prisma.
 This guide covers the steps from project creation and plugin installation to setting up your database connection, creating a Prisma schema, generating the client, and finally generating and testing the CRUD APIs.
-keywords: [Godspeed, CRUD API, generate API, gen-crud-api, Prisma, database, ORM, REST API, Express.js, guide, tutorial, documentation]
+keywords: [Godspeed, CRUD API, auto generate APIs, gen-crud-api, Prisma, database integration, ORM, REST API, crud api tutorial, mysql, postgresql, mongodb, sqlserver, sqllite]
 ---

 # Generating CRUD APIs with Godspeed